BDCPatrick/BDC_GasHelper_Doc/README.md

 </p>

 # GAS HELPER
-The GAS helper Plugin is an Editor Utility Widget that allows to add, edit and remove Attributes, Get<Attribute> Value Events and GameplayAbility Variables inside the Unreal Editor, without repetitive Coding in the Sourcefiles of your Project.
+The GAS helper Plugin is an Editor Utility Widget that allows to add, edit and remove attributes, Get<Attribute> Value Events and GameplayAbility Variables inside the Unreal Editor, without repetitive Coding in the Source files of your Project.
 The Plugin also provides a small Guide on how to enable Source-Support in a BP project and writes the GameplayAbilitySystem needed Dependencies into the Build.cs and uproject file.

 + [Installing the Plugin](https://github.com/BDCPatrick/BDC_GasHelper_Doc/edit/main/README.md#installing-the-plugin)